Fvrneto/Fake-News-Viewer/README.md

 After installing the packages you need to fill in path_user = path where the main folder is located to upload the data set.

-We split the code into two files.
-Fake-News-Viewer_Modules.py to give a overview of the datasets & Fake-News-Viewer_Machine-learning.py for the user input and user plots.
+We split the code into two files: Fake-News-Viewer.py, that give an visual overview of the dataset and compare it the user input & Fake-News-Machine-learning.py where an algorithm is trained that can predict if the text provided by the user is reliable or unreliable compared to the dataset.